rrkulkarni108/Airbnb-Project/README.md

 investigation into the continuation of the current pandemic in the near future and can aid Airbnb in extrapolating this relatively small-scale study to larger locales.

+NOTE: listings.csv is too large of a file to be uploaded to Github.
+Contact rrkulkarni@tamu.edu to request the dataset.